Maxtermax/hermes-io-docs/docs/api/advance/mutate.md

 # mutate

-`useStore` provides a `mutate` method meant to modify the data, once the method is called the `reducer` will performed the corresponding mutation base on the `type` and all the store's subscribers will be notified about the mutation, let's explore this by following the demo: [file explorer](https://stackblitz.com/edit/vitejs-vite-juuupt?file=README.md)
+Method meant to modify the store's data, when the method is called the `reducer` will perform the corresponding mutation base on the `type` and all the store's subscribers will be notified, let's explore this by following the demo: [file explorer](/docs/api/advance/Example#mutations)

 ### Parameter

 | key     | value                | required | description                                            |